26th November, 2021

 “You can’t set targets if you don’t have visibility.”

-According to Rauland, another big part of the issue is that the accounts team of a business often develop the habit of paying energy bills without looking out for anomalies that may indicate where emission reductions might take place (and perhaps even save you money).
+According to Rauland, another big part of the issue is that the accounts team of a business often pay energy bills automatically.
+It could pay to look for anomalies that may indicate where emission reductions might take place.

 “If you aren’t looking at the numbers, you tend to miss big ticket items.”

-Rauland encouraged business owners to “start the conversation” by reaching out to colleagues from businesses of a similar size to their own and ask about their energy consumption and “compare numbers”.
+Rauland encouraged business owners to reach out to colleagues from businesses of a similar size to their own and ask about their energy consumption and compare numbers.